Swat009/youtube-api-react-app/README.md

 # React.js based app for fetching and displaying videos from Youtube API

-A simple React.js app that fetches videos from youtube using Youtube's API based on search made by user and plays the video selected.
+A simple React.js app that fetches videos using Youtube's API based on search made by user and plays the video selected.

 ### Getting Started